Navigating Files and Directories

 The text that you see on your screen is called a prompt, which shows us that the shell is waiting for input; your shell may use a different character as a prompt and may add information before the prompt.
 When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.

-If you want your prompt to look like mine, type the command: PS1="$ "
+If you want your prompt to look like mine, type the command: PS1="$ " and then hit Enter.
+Now you should see:

 $